boostorg/leaf/example/print_file/readme.md

 # Print File Example

 This directory contains several versions of a trivial program which takes a file name on the command line and prints it.
-Each version uses a different error handling implementaiton.
+Each version uses a different error handling implementation.

 * [print_file_leaf_result.cpp](./print_file_leaf_result.cpp) reports errors with
   `leaf::result<T>`, using an error code `enum` for classification of failures.